This-Is-Captain-Code/UniteDefiSubmission/replit.md

 # Overview

-This is a 1inch Protocol-inspired DeFi aggregation platform built with a full-stack TypeScript architecture.
-The application showcases a modern decentralized finance interface featuring token swapping, multi-chain support, analytics dashboards, and developer tools.
-It demonstrates advanced pathfinding algorithms for optimal trading routes across multiple DEX protocols, with features like gasless trading, MEV protection, and comprehensive portfolio tracking.
+This is a 1inch Protocol hackathon project for Track 1: Extending Fusion+ to Aptos.
+Built with a full-stack TypeScript architecture, the application showcases cross-chain swaps between Ethereum and Aptos using hashlock/timelock security mechanisms.
+The project demonstrates bidirectional atomic swaps, modern DeFi interface design, analytics dashboards, and comprehensive developer tools for the hackathon requirements.

 # User Preferences